 - Pack two extra outfits if you’re travelling with toddlers on long haul flights, so you can be ready for all surprises.

 - Always have a travel first aid kit ready.
-These kits are specifically designed for kids and will help you guarantee their safety in case of an emergency.
+A travellers medical kit is specifically designed for kids and will help you guarantee their safety in case of an emergency. =

 - Prepare a bunch of healthy snacks.